civicelevator/recruiting/eng/README.md

 # Civic Elevator Weather App

-Your task is to take this stubbed out weather alert application and make it do the following:
+Your task is to take this stubbed out weather alert web application and make it do the following:

-- On page load, pull a JSON data stream from the `/data` endpoint
+- On page load, fire a Javascript function to pull a JSON data stream from the `/data` endpoint
 - Render each element of the `features` array in the `/data` payload as a table on the page
 - Add event handlers to automatically refresh the data when the state dropdown selected value changes
-- Make the tests pass
+- Make the tests in `app_test.rb` pass

 ## Deliverable